WA will ban new gas-powered cars by 2035, following California’s lead

 “We think of the California regulation as the floor and we’ve set a new ceiling of trying to get that done by 2030,” she said Thursday.

 Getting to that point will take significant effort, in both the private and public sectors.
-Electric vehicles are in huge demand and supply still trails behind.
+Electric vehicles are in huge demand and supply still trails.
 The cars that are available tend to be expensive.
 Meanwhile, the availability and speed of charging stations is still a point of stress — often referred to as “range anxiety.”

-“It’ll be a really major step forward and we’re gonna have to really start to hustle,” said Metz.
+“It’ll be a really major step forward and we’re going to have to really start to hustle,” said Metz.
 Metz pushed the state to adopt its 2030 goal, but acknowledged that the task ahead is significant.
 “There’s a lot of work to be done to get ready.”

 Some of that work has begun.
 A state council, set up by Inslee to plan for the future of electric vehicles in the state, held its first meeting in July, where members discussed building a network of fast-charging stations on the state’s highways, said Lising.
 The effort will be aided by $71 million from the federal government.